sjl/d/docs/04-faqs.markdown

 Writing Tools
 -------------

+### How can I preview the documentation locally?

+You need a real web server to preview the generated files effectively.
+Luckily, you already have one: Python comes with a built-in server that's great for viewing local files.

+Build your docs, then in a separate terminal:

+    :::bash
+    cd myproject/docs
+    cd build
+    python -m SimpleHTTPServer

+Now open <http://localhost:8000> and view your docs!

 ### Can I make d auto-rerender when my files change?

 Yes, use [kicker](https://github.com/alloy/kicker) to watch for changes and run